 Spring noise on mechanical keyboards can be very annoying, especially when the keys are pressed rapidly.
 This can also cause a scrappy noise in a keyboard.
 Low-quality springs can make the keys wobble more than they should.
 These things will indeed affect the quality of feedback you get from a mechanical switch.

 One of the most discussed qualities of the mechanical keyboard is the sound.
 Some love it, and others love to hate it.
-It helps to give confirmatory feedback much needed in typing.
-It improves speed and also prevents ghosting.
+It not only helps to give confirmatory feedback much needed in typing but also improves speed and prevents ghosting.
 It is not just about having a clicky or clacky sound.
-The sound has to be clean and crisp.
+But has to be clean and crisp.

 The Printed circuit board(PCB) is a thin board that contains all the conductive traces (or circuit pathways) on it.
-The components on the keyboard are soldered directly on it.
-The controllers and the LEDs are also welded to the PCB.
-The controller is the brain of the keyboard.
+The components on the keyboard including the controllers and the LEDs are soldered directly on it.
+A controller is the brain of the keyboard.
 It analyses the input from the keyboard and sends it to the computer.

 Why should you go for mechanical switches?

 Why should you buy a mechanical keyboard?
 What makes them so unique?
 We will highlight all the features that make mechanical keyboards great.
 Mechanical switches are worth the hype and more.
 All comparisons here will be referring to membrane keyboards.

 Mechanical keyboards switches are very durable and last for a long time.
 Most mechanical switches are built to endure more than 30-50 million switches.
 Some premium quality switches can last up to 100 million presses.
 With the advent of mechanical switches that utilize new technologies, these numbers have gone up.

 For instance, the Electrostatic capacitive mechanical switch lasts much longer than even premium mechanical switches.
 On the other hand, most non-mechanical switches last about 3-6 million presses.
 The difference in keypresses compared to other non-mechanical switches means many more years of useful life.